MongooseDoom/personal-goals/lists/books.md

 ## September 2015
 - [x] Hyperion by Dan Simmons
+- [x] MEAN Machine by Chris Sevilleja and Holly Lloyd
 - [ ] The Fifth Season (The Broken Earth #1) by N.K.
 Jemisin
 - [ ] Dust (Silo 3) by Hugh Howey